krzemienski/awesome-from-stars/README.md

 * [tambo-ai/tambo](https://github.com/tambo-ai/tambo): Generative UI SDK for React
 * [cirruslabs/tart](https://github.com/cirruslabs/tart): macOS and Linux VMs on Apple Silicon to use in CI and other automations
 * [axcore/tartube](https://github.com/axcore/tartube): A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3
-* [jpicklyk/task-orchestrator](https://github.com/jpicklyk/task-orchestrator): A light touch MCP task orchestration server for AI agents.
-Persistent work tracking and context storage across sessions and agents.
-Defines planning floors through composable notes with optional gating transitions.
-Coordinates multi-agent execution without prescribing how agents do their work.
+* [jpicklyk/task-orchestrator](https://github.com/jpicklyk/task-orchestrator): Server-enforced workflow discipline for AI agents.
+An MCP server providing persistent work items, dependency graphs, quality gates, and actor attribution.
+Schemas define what agents must produce — the server blocks the call if they don't.
+Works with any MCP-compatible client.
 * [klaudiosinani/taskbook](https://github.com/klaudiosinani/taskbook): Tasks, boards & notes for the command-line habitat
 * [JordanKnott/taskcafe](https://github.com/JordanKnott/taskcafe): An open source project management tool with Kanban boards
 * [TaskingAI/TaskingAI](https://github.com/TaskingAI/TaskingAI): The open source platform for AI-native application development.